mfukar/mfukar.github.com/_posts/2013-05-07-Hufflepuff.md

 find it difficult that I would be the first to come up with this theory, given that there are plenty of indications in the books that support it.

+Let us examine the evidence briefly:

 + Exhibit A: Most Hufflepuff mages are considered nice and peaceful, the house has indeed produced the fewest number of dark wizards.
-+ Exhibit B: The entrance to their common room is right next to the kitchen, quoting ''in a nook on the right hand side of the kitchen corridor''.
-It is also described decorated with many ''interesting plants''.
++ Exhibit B: The entrance to their common room is right next to the kitchen, quoting ''_in a nook on the right hand side of the kitchen corridor_''.
+It is also described decorated with many ''_interesting plants_''.
 + Exhibit C: The head of house Hufflepuff teaches Herbology.
 Most Hufflepuff students also develop a particular interest in Herbology.
 + Exhibit D: A badger for an emblem sounds like exactly the kind of animal a stoner would come up with.
 + Exhibit E: The house name is somewhat suspect, possibly an attempt at self-deprecation.
-  Huff-le-puff?
+  **Huff**-le-**puff**?
 + Exhibit F: Cedric Diggory seemed, and indeed acted, like he was high most of the time.
 I mean you have to have been high to think opening an egg inside of a bath was a good idea.